groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/email-to-xlsb.md

     code: |
         ```java
-        // Load the source WEB file to be converted
+        // Load the source Email file to be converted
-        Converter converter = new Converter("input.web");
+        Converter converter = new Converter("input.email");
         // Get the convert options ready for the target XLSB format
         ConvertOptions convertOptions = new FileType().fromExtension("xlsb").getConvertOptions();
         // Convert to XLSB format